Copenhagen Business School

 What's included

-2 videos4 readings1 quiz
+2 videos4 readings1 assignment

 As a new leader, the first order of business is to survey the landscape, get your bearings, and figure out what's really going on.
 Perhaps the most crucial part of that is assessing the team you've inherited.
 Who will be an ally in what you need to accomplish?
 Who will be an obstacle?
 Who should stay, and who should go?
 How will YOU decide?